Pleket/2AMM20-model/README.md

 # 2AMM20-model
 This is the code for Group 3 from the course "Research Topic in Data Mining", 2023/2024.
-The paper is titled "don't forget to add title".
+The paper is titled "Revisiting Just Train Twice with CVaR DRO".

 ## Dataset
 Download the dataset from [this link](https://downloads.cs.stanford.edu/nlp/data/dro/waterbird_complete95_forest2water2.tar.gz).
 This file contains 200 folders for the 200 species of birds in the dataset, and a file metadata.csv specifying whether each image depicts a water or a landbird, and whether it has been given a water or a land background.
 After extracting the file, function `organize_bird_images` will organize the data into 2 folders, one for landbirds and one water waterbirds, which will be used for the rest of the code.